teesloane/Auth-Boss/README.md

 ## [HTTP Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)

 HTTP Basic authentication (or "Basic Auth") has been around for quite some time.
 It seems that people tend to use it for it's simplicity and it's wide support across browsers.
-Here's how it would work in the case of our friend Beorn.
+[Here is a blank page](https://httpbin.org/basic-auth/user/passwd) that asks for Basic auth.
+Here's how it would work in the case of our friend Beorn:

 - Beorn goes to `http://knittingworld.com` to get some nice yarn.
 - Beorn types in his username and password into a login form.